fotoflo/lighthouse-reporter-mysql/README.md

 The numbers can be replaced with whatever values you'd like.
 This example will automatically generate reports for the specified CSV of URLs every 30 days for the next 90 days.

+### test
+The test folder allows automation testing of some functions but is not complete

+### backfill
+The backfill.js file copies the database from the old, pre-fork database, to the new db.
+Unfortuatelly it isnt fully working and we decided to move on with this project.

 ## Creating A New Report

 ### Creating the data sources